The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 import io.smallrye.jwt.build.Jwt;

 // Sign the claims using an RSA private key loaded from the location set with a 'smallrye.jwt.sign.key.location' property.
-Algorithm is PS256.
+The algorithm is PS256.

 String jwt = Jwt.upn("Alice").jws().algorithm(SignatureAlgorithm.PS256).sign();